splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/version2x/configuration/advanced-nodejs-otel-configuration.rst

 ***************************************************************************

 .. meta::
-   :description: Configure the Splunk Distribution of OpenTelemetry JS to suit your instrumentation needs, like correlating traces with logs, activating exporters, and more.
+   :description: Configure the Splunk Distribution of OpenTelemetry JS to suit your instrumentation needs, such as correlating traces with logs, activating exporters, and more.

 You can configure the Splunk Distribution of OpenTelemetry JS to suit your instrumentation needs.
 In most cases, modifying the basic configuration is enough to get started.